-The video-rental chain went public with its hostile acquisition plan last week after Circuit City refused to fully open its books during due diligence.
+The video rental chain went public with its hostile acquisition plan last week after Circuit City refused to fully open its books during due diligence.

-According to Blockbuster CEO Jim Keyes, the deal would help transition his company to a digital-download model through the sale of proprietary, content-enabled devices at both chains, ostensibly leveraging its recently acquired Movielink download service, and enabling the chain to compete against coming HD broadband services.
+According to Blockbuster CEO Jim Keyes, the deal would help transition his company to a digital-download model through the sale of proprietary, content-enabled devices at both chains, ostensibly leveraging its recently acquired Movielink download service, enabling the chain to compete against coming HD broadband services.

 Blockbuster would also benefit from Circuit’s recently overhauled logistics systems, he said in a conference call, and could close stores in overlapping locations.

 Conversely, Circuit could vastly expand its footprint by selling CE products and Firedog services through Blockbuster’s 5,000 U.S. stores, he argued, and Circuit’s shareholders — including proponent Mark Wattles, who owns 6.5 percent of its stock and has been agitating for change — could realize a significant payout.